-The Buffer to Main Memory Page Program with Built-In Erase command allows data that is stored in the Buffer to be written into an erased or programmed page in the main memory array.
+The Buffer to Main Memory Page Program with Built-In Erase command allows data that is stored in one of the SRAM buffers to be written into an erased or programmed page in the main memory array.
 It is not necessary to pre-erase the page in main memory to be written because this command will automatically erase the selected page prior to the program cycle.

-To perform a Buffer to Main Memory Page Program with Built-In Erase using the optional DataFlash-L page size (264 bytes), an opcode of 83h must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be written, and nine dummy bits.
+To perform a Buffer to Main Memory Page Program with Built-In Erase using the optional DataFlash-L page size (528 bytes), an opcode of 83h for Buffer 1 or 86h for Buffer 2 must be clocked into the device followed by three address bytes comprised of two dummy bits, 12 page address bits (PA11 - PA0) that specify the page in the main memory to be written, and 10 dummy bits.

-To perform a Buffer to Main Memory Page Program with Built-In Erase using the default page size (256 bytes), an opcode of 83h must be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) that specify the page in the main memory to be written, and eight dummy bits.
+To perform a Buffer to Main Memory Page Program with Built-In Erase using the default page size (512 bytes), an opcode of 83h for Buffer 1 or 86h for Buffer 2 must be clocked into the device followed by three address bytes comprised of three dummy bits, 12 page address bits (A20 - A9) that specify the page in the main memory to be written, and nine dummy bits.

-When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the device will first erase the selected page in main memory (the erased state is a Logic 1) and then program the data stored in the Buffer into that same page in main memory.
-Both the erasing and the programming of the page are internally self-timed and should take place in a maximum time of t{EP} .
+When a low-to-high transition occurs on the \overline{CS} pin, the device will first erase the selected page in main memory (the erased state is a Logic 1) and then program the data stored in the appropriate buffer into that same page in main memory.
+Both the erasing and the programming of the page are internally self-timed and should take place in a maximum time of t{EP}.
 During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.

-The device also incorporates intelligent erase and program algorithms that can detect when a byte location fails to erase or program properly.
+The device also incorporates an intelligent erase and program algorithm that can detect when a byte location fails to erase or program properly.
 If an erase or programming error arises, it will be indicated by the EPE bit in the Status Register.